Samir-atra/Expense_tracker/README.md

 ## Instructions:
 This section includes instructions with example answers.

-before running the program it is recommended to create a diirectory to save the images in, or edit the path for the images directory in the image_predictor. since adding the images to this directory may happen by taking photos through running the program or adding images directly for example by copy/paste.
+before running the program it is recommended to create a directory to save the images in, or edit the path for the images directory in the image_predictor. since adding the images to this directory may happen by taking photos through running the program or adding images directly for example by copy/paste.

+Note: the first time the program runs it will take a bit longer to install dependencies, and it might request the Sudo password.

 - To run the program in the basic mode you can use:
 ```python